robodev-r2d2/rag-template/README.md

 **Deployment**: Options for both local and production environments.

 The template supports multiple LLM (Large Language Model) providers, such as STACKIT and Ollama, giving you flexibility in choosing the best fit for your project.
-It also integrates with Langfuse for enhanced monitoring and analytics, and uses S3 object storage for document management. 📁
+It also integrates with MLflow for observability/metrics, and uses S3 object storage for document management. 📁

 ## Table of Contents